 Temporary orders take effect immediately and remain in effect until a judge changes them or until the case is finalized.
 The law states that the temporary arrangement “does not prejudice the rights of the parties.”
 But very often, as the old saying goes, possession is nine points of the law.
 A judge who has already made determinations about marital property and child custody may be hesitant to revisit those decisions and upset the status quo.

 Either party may request temporary orders regarding property and/or parties.
 Some typical provisions include:

-- Child Support: Many states are a percentage-of-income state.
+Many states are percentage-of-income states.
 Therefore, a noncustodial parent’s child support payment is a percentage of his or her net income.
 The percentage typically starts at 20 percent for one child and goes up to 50 percent for six or more children.
 Your divorce lawyer in Arlington, VA will be able to explain what the child support laws are in your state.

-A judge often enters orders prohibiting the dissipation (waste) of assets and removal of the children from beyond a court’s jurisdiction.
+A judge often enters orders prohibiting the dissipation (waste) of assets and removal of children from beyond a court’s jurisdiction.

 In some cases, particularly if there is a substantiated allegation of family violence, a judge may enter temporary orders without a hearing.
 A divorce lawyer in Arlington, VA can help you to understand what you might expect when you are trying to arrange temporary orders.

 To either modify the temporary orders or incorporate different provisions into the final orders, most judges want to see compelling evidence that was not readily available earlier.
 In child custody matters, most judges will grant a request to appoint a guardian ad litem to investigate each parent’s fitness for custody and what would be in the best interest of the child.
 Judges also put a great deal of weight on the guardian’s recommendations.
 As for property division, the discovery process often uncovers assets and income streams that the other spouse has concealed.